hossamad/Hossam-Adel-2-s-Complement-Calculator-/README.md

 # Hossam-Adel-Programs
-Unate Recursive Paradigm Complement (URP Complement).
-The program is a complement calculator for a boolean function which represented in a Positional Cube Notation Cube List ,PCNcube list, using the URP idea, the program can handle up to 20 variables and 2^20 different Cubes and it was written in a c programming language. the other files are different boolean function to test the program.
+UnateRecursiveComplement.c is the C soure file of the program. the other files are different boolean functions with different sizes that you can use them to test the program.